Ministry-of-Silly-Scripts/codewars-js-arrayDiff/NOTES.md

 TODO:
 # Pomodoro 2 🍅:
 - it should loop through the first array and remove the elements that are equal to the first element of the second array ✅
+- it should loop through the first array and the second array to remove the elements that are equal to the elements of the second array ✅

 # Pomodoro 1 🍅:
 - initial setup